AChrisMora/Social-Network-API/README.md

 ## Description

 This is an API for a social network web app.
-It uses espress, mongo and mongoose.
+It uses express, mongo and mongoose.

 ## Table of Contents